 But despite all of these hurdles, recovery is possible.

 The founders of Roaring Brook are living proof.
 They each sought help in overcrowded, underfunded, inadequate facilities.
 They relapsed.
 And relapsed again.
 And finally, found sure footing.
-Then they stepped up and poured their hearts into filling this need with a new recovery center in Lexington, Kentucky.
+Then they stepped up and poured their hearts into filling this need with a new type of recovery center.

 Recovery is not easy.
 But the Roaring Brook team will tell you that life in recovery is worth it.
 Their treatment program is centered around the individual and backed by science.
 They understood the importance of other details: prioritized space for fellowship and connection, expansive windows for natural light, and the entire staff with firsthand experience with SUDs.